 The stock market hit its highest mark in over two years yesterday.

 Investors in the TSP stock funds will certainly be happy about this.
-As you can see from the TSP charts here , the S fund is continuing its torrid pace with a gain of about 4.7% in the past month or so.
+The S fund is continuing its torrid pace with a gain of about 4.7% in the past month or so.
 The C fund is also doing very well as it is up about 3.23% since early January.

 One reader asked recently how he noticed the market often goes down again after a big run (like the one we had yesterday) but was unhappy when the gains did not always stay in his account.
 Like most of us, he wanted to know what to do in order to keep the gains and eliminate the fluctuation in stock prices.

 The short answer: Invest in the G fund to avoid price swings in the stock market.
 It doesn’t fluctuate much and you may sleep much better at night.
 Losing your health may not be worth the extra money.
 The choice is yours.

 The difference is that the more conservative investment doesn’t go up (or down) over 4% in one month.
 The price volatility is the price an investor pays for participating in the stock market.
 For example, if you look at TSP chart for all of 2003, you will see that the G fund looks like a line going across the page because there is very little volatility in the price.
 The chart for the stock funds looks like a yo-yo across the page.
 If you follow the returns on a daily basis and are suffering excess stomach acid each time the market drops, you may not want to put much of your retirement fund into the stock market.